Verisys Has the Tools to Tackle Pharma’s Biggest Compliance Challenges

 Research and Development is the lifeblood of any pharmaceutical company regardless of size, profile, portfolio, or therapeutic focus.
 Whether it’s bringing a new therapy to market or expanding indications on an existing product, clinical trial management is a critical lynchpin for the future success of the company.
 Some large companies conduct hundreds to thousands of trials in a given year while other companies enter portfolio hinges on the results of just a handful.

 Clinical trial compliance can offer unique challenges for pharma clients.
 First, the stakes are extremely high.
 Any compliance violation could jeopardize an entire trial leading to possible delays, discontinuation and/or penalties.
 Second, patient safety is the primary focus of any clinical trial.
-This extends beyond the potential side effects of a therapy to ensure that clinical investigators have been thoroughly vetted (licensure, sex offender status, etc.) and are being continuously monitored for any relevant change in status.
+This extends beyond the potential side effects of a therapy to ensure that clinical investigators have been thoroughly vetted (licensure, sex offender status, etc.) and is being continuously monitored for any relevant change in status.
 Lastly, most clinical trials are outsourced to a CRO to handle the management of the study.
 The onus of ensuring these CRO’s have proper controls in place often falls on the shoulders of the pharma client but can be difficult to monitor.

 Sampling and Sales